Deputy Head of Clerking

 Assistant Practice Manager

-Described as “outstanding” and “an absolute star” with “a wealth of experience”, Adam’s recent work on the commercial side includes:
+Described as “outstanding” and “an absolute star” with “a wealth of experience”, Adam’s work on the commercial side includes civil fraud, financial services, aviation, corporate, insolvency and contract disputes, both in court and arbitration.

-“Very clever and much sought after” and a “persuasive and formidable advocate” with a “thriving reputation in the market”, Adam’s recent work on the chancery side includes:
+“Very clever and much sought after” and a “persuasive and formidable advocate” with a “thriving reputation in the market”, Adam’s work on the chancery side involves advising on, and disputes involving, complex and high value trust and corporate structures and estates.

-Adam is an experienced arbitration advocate having acted in a number of institutional and ad hoc references as well as related court applications – such as Emmott v Michael Wilson & Prs [2008] 1 Lloyd’s Rep 616, the leading Court of Appeal authority on the confidentiality of arbitration in English law.
+Adam is an experienced arbitration advocate having acted in a number of institutional and ad hoc references as well as related court applications.

-By definition this side of Adam’s practice is usually highly confidential, but his recent work includes:
+By definition this side of Adam’s practice is usually highly confidential, but his recent experience as arbitration advocate includes:

-Adam has a keen interest in aviation matters.
+Adam has a keen interest in aviation matters and is experienced in commercial claim disputes across the aviation industry.

 Current or recent work includes: